Annabelle Gurwitch: Literary work

+She is the author of six books.
+The latest, The End of My Life is Killing Me, was published in 2026 and details both poignant and humorous dealings with a stage 4 lung cancer diagnosis.

-She is the author of five books, most recently, You're Leaving When? which was published in March 2021.
-The book comically details her awkward and chaotic encounters with an eccentric French boarder.
+"You're Leaving When?" was published in March 2021.The book comically details her awkward and chaotic encounters with an eccentric French boarder.
 These encounters came after her decision to start renting bedrooms in her house to boarders to avoid having to sell it after her divorce.

 In April 2017, Gurwitch published Wherever You Go, There They Are: Stories About My Family You Might Relate To.

 I See You Made an Effort, published in 2014, was a New York Times bestseller and Thurber Prize for American Humor Writing finalist.
 The year Gurwitch was a finalist for the Thurber Prize marked the first time the three finalists were all female.
 Gurwitch adapted this book as a solo show, first produced at the Skylight Theater and then toured nationally in 2017.
-Included in this book is Autumn Leaves, a 2012 ebook Gurwitch published with Zola Books that recounts an erotic fantasy she once had about one of the staff members at an Apple Genius Bar.
+Included in this book is Autumn Leaves, a 2012 ebook Gurwitch published with Zola Books that recounts an erotic fantasy she once had about a staff member at an Apple Genius Bar.

 Gurwitch once worked for Woody Allen, but was fired during an encounter in which he said that she looked "retarded" among other insults.
 In 2006 she published a book of essays inspired by that dismissal called Fired!: Tales of the Canned, Canceled, Downsized, and Dismissed which subsequently became the Fired! documentary film.

 Gurwitch and then-husband Jeff Kahn signed a six-figure deal with Crown to publish a memoir called You Say Tomato, I Say Shut Up.
 The two adapted the book into a theatrical production, in association with Off-Broadway Booking.

 Essays

-Her essays and satire have been published in The New Yorker, The New York Times, Wall Street Journal, The Los Angeles Times, McSweeney's, O Magazine, among other publications.
+Her essays and satire have been published in The New Yorker, The New York Times, Wall Street Journal, The Los Angeles Times, McSweeney's, and O Magazine, among other publications.
 She was a regular commentator for NPR's All Things Considered.
 She frequently makes appearances on NPR including on The Moth, Ask Me Another and Marketplace.

 Gurwitch is a contributing writer for NPR's Day to Day, The Los Angeles Times Magazine, The Nation, and she has written for Child, Publishers Weekly, Marie Claire, More, Men's Health, Glamour, Cooking Light, Premiere, Penthouse and Los Angeles.

 Her essays have appeared in two anthologies: Note to Self: 30 Women on Hardship, Humiliation, Heartbreak, and Overcoming It All and Rejected: Tales of the Failed, Dumped, and Canceled.

 Personal life

+She is divorced from writer Jeff Kahn.
 Gurwitch has one child and lives in Los Angeles.
 She has written and given talks on how her southern Jewish roots have influenced her family life.

 On November 14, 2020, The New York Times published her opinion piece "The Coronavirus Saved My Life", describing how she went in for a COVID-19 test and came out with a stage 4 metastatic lung cancer diagnosis.